flooptech/dist-sdk-ios/readme.md

 - Developers can customize assets for UI and email.
 - Cross promote other apps through our campaign system.

-## Disclaimer: Please send us an email before publishing to the app store.
+## Disclaimer: Please send us an email at support@getfloop.com before publishing to the app store.

 Known issues and FAQ are available here: http://getfloop.zendesk.com